IanFletcher1Spatial/strigo-lab-exercises/2-view-data/exercise.md

 6\.
 View Both Datasets Together\
 When you click on the magnifying glass to view data in Visual Preview, only one dataset loads at a time.
 If you want to view all the data together, click and drag a box around all objects you wish to view.

-In the [next article](https://community.safe.com/s/article/getting-started-with-fme-desktop-adding-transforme), after we filter the data based on the RED status, we will only select the points that fall within the selected water_service_area.
+In the next exercise, after we filter the data based on the RED status, we will only select the points that fall within the selected water_service_area.

-7\.
-Continue to Next Article\
-If you are continuing to the [next article](https://community.safe.com/s/article/getting-started-with-fme-desktop-adding-transforme), please leave your workspace open.